Vinyl iodide functional group: Name reactions

 Some famous vinyl iodide synthesis methods involve conversion of aldehyde or ketone to vinyl iodide.
 Barton's hydrazone iodination method involves addition of hydrazines to aldehyde or ketone to form hydrazone.
 Then the hydrazone is converted to vinyl iodide by addition of iodide and DBU.
 This method has been used in natural product synthesis of Taxol by Danishefsky and Cortistatin A by Shair.

 Another method is the Takai olefination which uses iodoform and chromium(II) chloride to make vinyl iodide from aldehyde with high stereoselectivity for E geometry.
 For high stereoselectivity for Z geometry, Stork-Zhao olefination proceeds by Wittig-like reaction.
 High yields and Z stereoselectivity occurred at low temperature and at the presence of HMPA.

 Below is example of employing both Takai olefination and Stork-Zhao olefination in total synthesis of (+)-3-(E)- and (+)-3-(Z)-Pinnatifidenyne.

 Elimination method

-Vinyl iodides are rarely by made an elimination reaction of vicinal diiodide because it tends to decompose to alkene and iodide.
-The Baker group have shown using decarboxylation, elimination can occur.
+Rarely do geminal diiodides eliminate to a vinyl iodide, instead decomposing to an unsubstituted alkene and iodide.
+The reaction can occur with a better electrofuge, as during decarboxylation: